 Of course, this is great news for genealogists who cannot easily travel to the locations where the original records are kept.
 For many of us, this is even better than having information on microfilm.
 Most of us don’t have microfilm readers at home, but we do have computers.

-Yet, I am guessing that 95% of the information of interest to genealogists has not yet been digitized.
+Yet, I am guessing that perhaps 90% of the information of interest to genealogists has not yet been digitized.
 Why would anyone want to look for genealogy information “… only through the Internet?”

 State censuses, birth records, marriage records, death records, naturalization records, county histories, and more are all “work in progress” projects.
 That is, they are not yet complete.
 In fact, I doubt if all of them will be available online for at least another decade or two!
 If you only look online, you are missing a lot.

-In many cases, church parish records, local tax lists, school records, land records (other than Federal land grants), and many more records are not yet available online and probably won’t be available for years.
-If you are limiting yourself to “… only through the Internet,” you are missing 95% of the available information.
+In many cases, church parish records, local tax lists, school records, land records (other than Federal land grants), state census records, and many more records are not yet available online and probably won’t be available for years.
+If you are limiting yourself to “… only through the Internet,” you are missing 90% of the available information.

 If you have the luxury of living near the places where your ancestors lived, I’d suggest you jump in an automobile and drive to the repositories where those records are kept.
 There is nothing that matches the feeling of holding original records in your hand.
-Make photocopies or scan them or take pictures of them or do whatever is possible to collect images of the original records.
+Scan them or make photocopies or take pictures of them or do whatever is possible to collect images of the original records.

 If you do not know where to start, I would suggest reading “Begin your genealogy quest” at https://familysearch.org/learn/wiki/en/Begin_your_genealogy_quest for some great “getting started” information.